 Once you're no longer working in a position that is covered by PERS, you can withdraw your contributions at any time.
 Federal income taxes and penalties may apply, so you may want to check with a tax advisor before requesting a withdrawal.

 You can also leave your contributions in your Plan 3 account, where your account value will continue to be based on the performance of your investments.
-Learn more about your options by contacting the record keeper at 888-327-5596 or see the Plan 3 withdrawal publications, available online or from your payroll or personnel officer.
+Learn more about your options by contacting the record keeper at 888-327-5596 or see the Plan 3 withdrawal page.,

 There are two catch-up options you can use to defer additional money to your DCP account.
 For details, call us at 888-327-5596, option 2.

 As a Plan 3 member, you have a two-part retirement benefit.
 The defined benefit portion, funded by your employer, guarantees you a benefit for your lifetime and, if you choose a survivor option, for the lifetime of your survivor.
 The defined contribution portion, funded by your contributions, provides a benefit that is based on investment performance.

 Once you separate from your employer, you can choose how you would like to receive the defined contribution portion.
 The option you choose determines how long you will receive payments.

 To learn more about your options for receiving your defined contributions, register for a one-hour Plan 3 Seminar or contact a Plan 3 representative at 888-327-5596.
 Your options are also described in the Plan 3 withdrawal forms.